amritbhanu/Devops-HW1/README.md

 ## Devops Homework-1 Provisioning Servers

 This readme will provide on howto provision servers on remote VM's using serice providers such as DigitalOcean and Amazon AWS.
+This is specific to mac for installing node and npm as brew package manager is used.
+And if ran on different OS, you will have to install its own packages and also have to modify https://github.com/amritbhanu/Devops-HW1/blob/master/server_provision.sh#L4.
+But rest of the scripts will work as it is.

 ## Instructions on getting started
 a.
 To get started, you will need to sign up with [DigitalOcean](https://cloud.digitalocean.com/registrations/new) and [Amazon AWS] (https://aws.amazon.com/premiumsupport/signup) .